NIC-SBI/CC_protein_origami/Readme.md

 ###**Jump start/Tutorial**
 ---------------------------------------
 Two full examples are provided in the [examples](examples/) subfolder.
-#### TET
-The [first example](examples/TET/TET.ipynb) contains a complete tutorial on designing protein origami polyhedral.
-The tutorial is presented in the from of a python notebook.
-The demonstrated steps include loading a geometry (ply) file, enumerating all the typologies and circular permutations, choosing the best topology and constructing and evaluating 3D models.

 #### APHsh
-The second, [APHsh](examples/APHsh/make_config.py) is centered on building models and also serves as an integration test.
+[APHsh](examples/APHsh/make_config.py) is centered on building models and also serves as an integration test.
 An antiparallel APH segment is built  The second
 To run the program user needs to provide an input file (`make_config.py`) containing information on the sequence of the protein origami design.
 The input consists of four sections:

 * **model_name**, specifying the name of the protein origami design